 A: The purpose of a Family Council is not to fundraise.
 Some Family Councils choose to engage in fundraising to provide for activities for items above what the Home provides.
 The Family Council should not be raising funds for items that that the Home is required to provide.
 A Long-Term Care Home should provide funds for any activities that are part of the Home’s own programming.
 For example, the Home may have its own art therapy program and will provide art supplies as part of that program.
 However, a Family Council may wish to provide special treats or activities for residents that are over and above what a Home provides.
 The Family Council may also wish to provide residents with luxury items or upgrades that are over and above what a Home has been providing.

 Wherever money is concerned, you need to be very clear about what you want to achieve and how you go about achieving it.
 Before you fundraise, tap into some of the resources available on the internet.
-A good place to start is Imagine Canada’s Nonprofit Library Commons: http://nonprofitscan.imaginecanada.ca.
+A good place to start is Imagine Canada’s Sector Source.
 Check out our fact sheet on fundraising.

 The Long-Term Care Homes Act

-Q: What does the new Long-Term Care Homes Act mean for Family Councils?
+Q: What does the Long-Term Care Homes Act mean for Family Councils?

 A: For the first time ever, Family Councils are included in the legislation governing Long-Term Care Homes in Ontario.
-The inclusion of Family Councils in the new Long-Term Care Homes Act is a major development which recognizes the important contributions Family Councils make to Long-Term Care Homes and the Long-Term Care sector in general.
+The inclusion of Family Councils in the new Long-Term Care Homes Act was a major development which recognized the important contributions Family Councils make to Long-Term Care Homes and the Long-Term Care sector in general.

 Q: What can a Family Council do?
 What are its powers under the Act?